How do discount points work?

 But those are estimates.
 There’s no set price tag on points, and no hard-and-fast rules for how much they lower your rate.
 That’s why it’s important to "ask your lender about your spread of options," Rueth says.

 Get multiple rate quotes and ask each lender how its points system works.

 If you see a spectacular mortgage rate advertised somewhere, look closely.
 The fine print might tell you that the rate comes with points.
-For example, the loans in the widely Freddie Mac mortgage rates survey, which hit an all-time low this week, came with an average 0.8 point.
+For example, the loans in the popular Freddie Mac mortgage rates survey often come with an average 0.7 point.

 So, to get a drool-worthy rate, you may need to shell out an extra fee.

 Any points should be listed on your loan estimate, an official document which the lender is supposed to provide at least three days before you close on the home loan.
 You pay points at closing, along with the other closing costs.

 How do I figure out if points are worth it?